 Thomas Parsons, Professor and Director of the NetDragon Digital Research Center, Ph.D., Fuller Graduate School of Psychology.
 Neuroscience and learning.

-J. Michael Spector, Professor and Department Chair; Ph.D., University of Texas at Austin.
+J. Michael Spector, Professor; Ph.D., University of Texas at Austin.
 Complex learning; program evaluation; simulation-based learning.

-Tandra Tyler-Wood, Professor and Department Chair, Ph.D., University of North Carolina.
+Tandra Tyler-Wood, Professor, Ph.D., University of North Carolina.
 Assessing learning and curricula for special needs students.

 John Turner, Assistant Professor; Ph.D., University of North Texas.
 Team cognition and team learning; multi-level analysis methods.